collective/collective.realestatebroker/collective/realestatebroker/README.txt

 The real estate broker product turns plone into a real estate broker website.
 Show your commercial and residential real estate with the two real estate content types.
 Allow visitors to search the database with the provided forms.
 Email updates for registered visitors.
 Google map support.
-Easy addition of images.
+Easy mass-addition of images.
+PDF export.

 Verified documentation
 ----------------------